 Another vital source of information (at least for cases dating to prior to 1913) is the Proceedings of the Old Bailey website, which often contains a fascinating amount of information including the evidence given by witnesses.

 But for our case, which took place in 1968, the best place to look is at the National Archives in Kew.
 A search of their online catalogue for Eileen Pooley or Clifton Stofile reveals two files of interest:

 1) The case papers of the Director of Public Prosecutions at DPP 2/4566 – unfortunately this file is closed until 2052 because it ‘contains sensitive personal information which would substantially distress or endanger a living person or his or her descendants.’

 2) The records of the Central Criminal Court at CRIM 1/4966.
 This contains the statements of the witnesses and Clifton Stofile himself, together with a plan of the Beehive and photographs of the scene.
-It even contains an unsettling picture of the victim lying dead in the morgue (not reproduced here for obvious reasons).

 All of this information was pulled together for our story Guinness and Cyanide: The tragic death of Eileen Pooley.
 What was the result of the trial?
 Read and find out.